Webcam Zoom Test — Test Your Camera's Digital Zoom

 Understanding Digital Zoom Quality

 Digital zoom is a software process — it does not add any new optical information.
 When you zoom to 2×, the tool crops the centre half of the camera's frame and stretches it to fill the full display area.
 At 5× zoom, only one fifth of the original frame area is visible, stretched to full size.
 This is why sharpness degrades at higher zoom levels: each pixel in the zoomed view represents a larger area of the original scene.
+The webcam resolution test checks every resolution from 480p to 4K and shows which your camera supports.

 Resolution and Zoom